History of Toledo, Spain: Toledo under Islamic rule

-Medieval Toledo after the Reconquest
+Toledo under Castilian rule

 On May 25, 1085, Alfonso VI of Castile took Toledo and established direct personal control over the Moorish city from which he had been exacting tribute, ending the medieval Taifa's Kingdom of Toledo.
 This was the first concrete step taken by the combined kingdom of Leon-Castile in the Reconquista by Christian forces.
 After Castilian conquest, Toledo continued to be a major cultural centre; its Arab libraries were not pillaged, and a translation centre was established in which books in Arabic or Hebrew would be translated into Castilian by Muslim and Jewish scholars, and from Castilian into Latin by Castilian scholars, thus letting long-lost knowledge spread through Christian Europe again.
 Toledo served as the capital city of Castile intermittently (Castile did not have a permanent capital) from 1085, and the city flourished.
 Charles I of Spain's court was set in Toledo, serving as the imperial capital.
 However, in 1561, in the first years of his son Philip II of Spain reign, the Spanish court was moved to Madrid, thus letting the city's importance dwindle until the late 20th century, when it became the capital of the autonomous community of Castile–La Mancha.
 Nevertheless, the economic decline of the city helped to preserve its cultural and architectural heritage.
 Today, because of this rich heritage, Toledo is one of Spain's foremost cities, receiving thousands of visitors yearly.

-Under the Roman Catholic Archdiocese of Toledo multiple persecutions (633, 653, 693) and stake burnings of Jews (638 CE) occurred; the Kingdom of Toledo followed up on this tradition (1368, 1391, 1449, 1486–1490 CE) including forced conversions and mass murder and the rioting and blood bath against the Jews of Toledo (1212 CE).

 During the persecution of the Jews in the late 15th and early 16th centuries, members of the Jewish community of Toledo produced texts on their long history in Toledo.
 It was at this time that Don Isaac Abrabanel, a prominent Jewish figure in Spain in the 15th century and one of the king's trusted courtiers who witnessed the expulsion of Jews from Spain in 1492, wrote that Toledo was named Ṭulayṭulah by its first Jewish inhabitants who, he stated, settled there in the 5th century BCE, and which name – by way of conjecture – may have been related to its Hebrew cognate טלטול (= wandering), on account of their wandering from Jerusalem.
 He says, furthermore, that the original name of the city was Pirisvalle, so-called by its early pagan inhabitants.
 However, there is no archaeological or historical evidence for Jewish presence in this region prior to the time of the Roman Empire; when the Romans first wrote about Toledo it was a Celtic city.